diuzhevVlad/mask2yolo/README.md

 Developed and tested on python 3.10 + opencv
 ## How to use
 ### Parameters
-The script has following params: <br/>
+The script has following params (defaults should work not so bad): <br/>
 *EXTENTION* - the extention of binary masks (png/jpg/...) <br/>
 *CLASS_ID* - number of class (for binary segmentation: 1/0) <br/>
 *MASK_THRES_MIN* & *MASK_THRES_MAX* - limits to detect mask on binary image <br/>